tonyhallal/virtual_meets/README.md

 ## Getting Started

-1. Download backend and frontend dependencies:
+1. Download backend and frontend dependencies, then run the project:
 - Backend:
 ```bash
 cd api